 Office and Commercial

 Car Parking

-Town Centre Minimum 5 spaces per 100m 2 of
+All areas Minimum 3.3 spaces per 100m 2 of

 lettable internal area

-Outside Town Minimum 5 spaces per 100m 2 of

-Centre lettable internal area

 Cycle Storage

-Minimum 1 space per 100m 2 of
+All areas Minimum 1.5 space per 100m 2 of

 lettable internal area

 Provision of adequate off-street parking is necessary to ensure road safety, reduce visual clutter and to ensure that road capacity is not reduced by on road parking obstructing the flow of traffic.
-The nature and requirement for off street parking varies considerably throughout the MNP area, but is an important issue everywhere.
+The nature and requirement for off street parking varies considerably throughout the Neighbourhood Plan area, but is an important issue everywhere.
 The balance of requirements differs between the town centre, where demand is driven by a combination of office, retail, residential and commuter parking, and the more suburban parts of town, where demand is primarily driven by residential parking or within the office parks.
 The extension of the Elizabeth Line through central London in 2022/23 has added to Maidenhead's appeal for commuters, including those that live in nearby towns seeking to join a direct line into and through London's west end and city.